cfl322py/ai-solution-scorecard/README.md

 ---

 *Built with AI assistance and human judgment.
 The scoring methodology is my own; the implementation was generated with Claude and verified by me.*

+## License
+© 2026 Caroline Flessa.
+All rights reserved.
+See LICENSE.
+Made available for demonstration and evaluation only.